-The bill, H.B.
-No. 395, proposes amendments to the Texas Health and Safety Code regarding exceptions to existing abortion laws.
-It introduces a new exception in Section 170A.002, allowing for abortions if the pregnant patient indicates that the pregnancy resulted from sexual assault or aggravated sexual assault, without requiring them to file a police report, provide forensic evidence, or pursue prosecution.
+The bill amends the Health and Safety Code to introduce exceptions to existing laws prohibiting abortion, specifically addressing cases where a pregnancy results from sexual assault.
+A new subsection (b-1) is added to Section 170A.002, stating that if a pregnant patient indicates their pregnancy resulted from sexual assault, it serves as an exception to the application of certain prohibitions.
+Importantly, this subsection clarifies that the patient is not required to file a police report, provide forensic evidence, or pursue prosecution of the alleged offense.
 Additionally, the heading of Section 171.205 is changed to "EXCEPTIONS" from "EXCEPTION FOR MEDICAL EMERGENCY," and a new subsection (a-1) is added to clarify that certain sections do not apply to abortions performed under the exceptions provided by Section 170A.002.

-The bill also makes several amendments to existing sections, including clarifying that the subchapter does not authorize legal action against a pregnant patient for abortions performed in violation of the subchapter.
-It repeals Chapter 6-1/2 of Title 71, which previously regulated abortion, and ensures that the new provisions do not limit the enforceability of other abortion-related laws.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.
+The bill also makes several amendments to existing sections regarding the legal implications of abortion.
+It specifies that the subchapter cannot be interpreted to authorize legal action against a pregnant patient for undergoing an abortion in violation of the subchapter.
+Furthermore, it repeals Chapter 6-1/2 of Title 71, Revised Statutes, which previously regulated abortion.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if that vote is not achieved.

 Statutes affected: Introduced: Health and Safety Code 171.205, Health and Safety Code 171.206, Health and Safety Code 171.207 (Health and Safety Code 171)